tikkikkit21/MinecraftAI/model/README.md

 - `python-dotenv`

 ## Training
-Use `train.py` to train the model after downloading the dataset.git
+Use `train.py` to train the model after downloading the dataset.
+You can provide the number of training epochs like so: `train.py [num epochs]`.
+If none are provided, the default is 20.
+You can also use `-h` for a help message.

 Pip packages used:
 - `ultranalytics`